Azerbaijani wedding traditions: Kəbin (Religious registration)

 Religious registration of the marriage (Kəbin Kəsmək) is held several days before the wedding with the participation of witnesses from both sides.
 A guaranteed sum (“mehr”) is written into the marriage contract (“kebin kagizi”) (Kəbin kağızı).
 This is a guaranteed amount of money for the bride in case of divorce or death of the husband.
 The amount was carefully kept by a married woman in the past.

 Toy (Wedding)

 A ceremony for decorating the house (“ev bezemek”) is held a few days before the wedding.
 The ceremony concludes that same day when the dowry is brought to the groom's house.
-The aim of this tradition is to provide the young couple with all necessities in the beginning of their life together, which is why the dowry includes furniture, dishes and articles of domestic utility.
+The aim of this tradition is to provide the young couple with all necessities at the beginning of their life together, which is why the dowry includes furniture, dishes and articles of domestic utility.

-A “girl's wedding” (“paltar kesdi” ceremony) and so called “boy's wedding” are distinguished.
+A “girl's wedding” (“paltar kesdi” ceremony) and so-called “boy's wedding” are distinguished.
 The national music sounds in the wedding.